 Now that you have some wonderful ideas for a packing list, packing cubes are a great way to organize and compress your clothing; they will change the way you pack!
 We designed our own brand of slim packing cubes, with a unique color and numbering system, so it’s easy to remember where you packed everything.
 The video below demonstrates how to use packing cubes in more detail.

 Learn our hacks with packing cubes in the video above!

 We also put together a five-part YouTube series showing the different methods to use packing cubes for travel.
 If you use this specific packing strategy, packing cubes can also compress your belongings.
 This method can help you travel carry-on only!

 Follow these tips to fit right into the fashion scene and be sure to leave a bit of room in your suitcase for anything you may discover in the trendy boutiques!

-What are your tips on what to wear in Mexico City in summer?
+What are your tips on what to wear in Mexico City all year round?
 Share below!

 For more Mexico packing tips, please read:

 - What to Wear in Mexico Year-Round: A Packing List

 - What to Pack for Mexico: Cities to Beaches